d13sl0w/VehicleDetection/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-*see code cell 3 of ipython notebook
+*see code cells 4, 5, and 6 of ipython notebook

 For the classification stage of my pipeline, I worked with a number of candidate algorithms.
 Interestingly, though, the initial search was caused not by a need for superior classification accuracy, but by a strong desire for an algorithm capable of faster predictions.
 All of the classifiers I tested, including the first (SVM with a radial basis function kernel), produced 97%-99% classification accuracy.
 However, I found, using python's profile library and the ipython magix prun, that the speed of my pipeline was strongly hampered by the cost of the SVM-rbf's predict function (the linear kernel was somewhat better, but not enough).
 Over the course of taking tiles from a frame, the predict function was being called hundreds of times, for a total of often over 0.6 seconds per frame.
 Especially after the writing of the optimized HOG-compute function, this became the dominating cost in what was a 35 minute pipeline --simply miserable to experiment with for such a highly parameterized, empirical task.